HenrikBengtsson/matrixStats/revdep/problems.md

         libs   2.6Mb
     ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    DeMixT_GS: no visible global function definition for ‘qchisq’
-    simulate_2comp: no visible global function definition for ‘SimpleList’
-    simulate_2comp: no visible global function definition for ‘DataFrame’
-    simulate_3comp: no visible global function definition for ‘SimpleList’
-    simulate_3comp: no visible global function definition for ‘DataFrame’ Undefined global functions or variables:
-      DataFrame SimpleList qchisq
-    Consider adding
-      importFrom("stats", "qchisq")
-    to your NAMESPACE file.
-    ```

 *   checking for unstated dependencies in vignettes ...
 NOTE
     ```
     'library' or 'require' call not declared from: ‘calibrate’